Axway/api-builder-docs/content/en/docs/developer_guide/project/configuration/project_configuration.md

 ### bindProcessHandlers

 \[boolean\] True by default.
-When this is set to false, {{% variables/apibuilder_prod_name %}} won't automatically shut down or restart on process signals such as SIGUSR2, SIGINT and SIGABRT, as well as on exit and uncaught exception events. bindProcessHandlers should be set to false when starting {{% variables/apibuilder_prod_name %}} as part of another process (i.e. during mocha unit tests), otherwise any bound process handlers may interfere with the main process and cause unexpected behaviour.
+When this is set to false, {{% variables/apibuilder_prod_name %}} will not automatically shut down or restart on process signals such as SIGUSR2, SIGINT and SIGABRT, as well as on exit and uncaught exception events. bindProcessHandlers should be set to false when starting {{% variables/apibuilder_prod_name %}} as part of another process (i.e. during mocha unit tests), otherwise any bound process handlers may interfere with the main process and cause unexpected behaviour.

 ### Configuration files